 Many tenants will also be on key meters meaning they are paying a further premium on the cost of the electricity, forcing many to be able to afford to heat only a single room.
 The implications of this on tenants’ health is a grave concern to many, which is why Trent & Dove Housing are now embarking on a second phase of heating system upgrades in their rural off gas housing stock with Kensa ground source heat pumps.

 Trent & Dove’s latest ground source project sites at Chestnut Mews and Aspen Mews are made up of two blocks of three story flats, totalling 60 units.
-Using Kensa’s innovative micro-district ground source heat pump solution, linking multiple heat pumps to a common ground array, Trent & Dove are able to offer their tenants controllable, affordable warmth in their homes, whilst at the same time accessing significant grant funding via the ECO and Non-domestic Renewable Heat Incentive (RHI).
+Using Kensa’s innovative micro-district ground source heat pump solution, linking multiple heat pumps to a common ground array, Trent & Dove are able to offer their tenants controllable, affordable warmth in their homes, whilst at the same time accessing significant grant funding via the ECO and Non-domestic Renewable Heat Incentive (RHI – this scheme has closed).

 At Chestnut and Aspen Mews each vertical column of three flats will be connected to a pair of boreholes via an external riser.
 With each flat receiving its own Kensa 6kW Shoebox heat pump fitted inside the home, tenants retain individual control, and importantly, individual billing.
 And as the circulating pumps to the boreholes are individual to each unit, there are no centralised running costs to manage and bill.

 The layout of the two blocks is ideal for the ground source heat pump solution as there is plenty of flat, open land around all sides of the apartments.
 This allows the boreholes to be located near to the buildings they are serving, minimising trenching and disruption, but also allowing the boreholes to be spread out across the site, spreading the areas from which the energy is drawn from the ground.